mrbeastlover1211-sys/gold-mining-game-serverless/MIGRATION_GUIDE.md

 ## 🚀 **Prevent Future Data Loss**

 ✅ Database is now properly configured
-✅ All new purchases save to Supabase
+✅ All new purchases save to Neon
 ✅ Data persists across deployments
 ✅ No more data loss issues